-With roughly 108,000,000 viewers worldwide, the Super Bowl has become one of the premier venues for marketers.
+With roughly millions of viewers worldwide, the Super Bowl has become one of the premier venues for marketers.
 The thrills, the chills, the laughter, the tears – and that’s just the advertisements!
-At a cost of $3.8 million for 30 seconds of air time, the Super Bowl is also the most expensive advertising placement of any event or show.
+(It was a pretty lop-sided game this year between the Denver Broncos and Seattle Seahawks.)
+At a cost of $4 million for 30 seconds of air time, the Super Bowl is also the most expensive advertising placement of any event or show.
 Add the costs of designing and producing ads, plus the integration into other marketing tactics, and a company can easily spend upwards of $5 million at a single event.

 Watch the ads – which company do you think did the best, and worst, job on their advertisements?